• Skip to content

 Listen

-Buying off-the-plan is when you enter into a contract or transfer to buy residential property, where the home is to be erected or developed before the contract or transfer is completed.
+Buying off the plan is when you enter into an agreement to buy or transfer residential property, where the home is to be erected built or developed before the contract or transfer is completed.

-A contract for the sale of vacant land is not eligible for off-the-plan benefits.
+A contract for the sale of vacant land is not eligible for the off the plan benefit.

 Who's eligible

-From July 2016, all purchasers and transferees must be non-foreign, meaning you're:
+From July 2016, all purchasers and transferees must not be a foreign person, meaning you're:

 • an Australian citizen

-• a permanent resident, who has lived in Australia for more than 200 days in the last 12 months.
+• a permanent resident, who has lived in Australia for more than 200 days within a 12-month period immediately before exchanging contracts.

 Requirements for living in the property

-By completing the purchaser/transferee declaration, you're confirming you'll meet the requirements as outlined in the explanatory notes to the declaration PDF, 176.04 KB.
+By completing the purchaser/transferee declaration, you're confirming you'll meet the requirements as outlined in the explanatory notes to the declaration.

 Changes in living arrangements

-If you don't meet the above residence requirement, you must pay duty.
-You must also pay interest after three months from the date of the contract, and penalty tax may apply.
+If you don't meet the above residence requirement, you must pay duty within three months of the date of the contract.
+If duty is paid after three months of the date of the contract, you must also pay interest and potentially penalty tax.

 Contact us